cacheflowe/ctd-design-studio/README.md

 📋 Agenda

 - Get more documentation of your work.
-You may want to ask friends to come be users of your project for the sake of documentation
+You may want to ask roommates & family to come be users of your project for the sake of documentation
 - Review case study progress if you want input

 ---